www.prismmodelchecker.org

 "Bounded" variants of path properties

-For a DTMC or MDP, the time interval specification time must be of the form "<=t" where t is a PRISM expression evaluating to a non-negative integer.
-A bounded until property prop1 U<=t prop2, for example, is satisfied along a path if prop2 becomes true within t steps and prop1 is true in all states before that point.
+For example, a bounded until property prop1 U<=t prop2, is satisfied along a path if prop2 becomes true within t steps and prop1 is true in all states before that point.
 A typical example of this would be:

 P>=0.98 [ y<4 U<=7 y=4 ]